 (iii) Explain why disclosure is not being made with respect to the first point of sale.

-5.5 Left blank5.5 Future Net Revenue Not Fair Market Value
+4.5 Future Net Revenue Not Fair Value

-Disclosure of an estimate of future net revenue, whether calculated without discount or using a discount rate, must include a statement to the effect that the estimated values disclosed do not represent fair market value
+Disclosure of an estimate of future net revenue, whether calculated without discount or using a discount rate, must include a statement to the effect that the estimated values disclosed do not represent fair value

-5.6 Consent of Qualified Reserves Evaluator
+4.6 Consent of Qualified Reserves Evaluator

-A statement must be included that the QRE has ensured that the information disclosed in the report is in compliance with the SAMOG Code and that the report may be published in its current form and context by the reporting entity.
+A statement must be included that the QRE has ensured that the information disclosed in the report is in compliance with the SAMOG Code and that the QRE report may be published in its current form and context by the reporting entity.

-5.7 Disclosure of Less Than All Reserves
+4.7 Disclosure of Less Than All Reserves